 In general, a rate transition exists between two blocks if their sample times differ, that is, if either of their sample-time vector components are different.
 The exceptions are:

-never has a rate transition with any other rate.
+Blocks that output constant value never have a rate transition with any other rate.

 A continuous sample time (black) and the fastest discrete rate (red) never has a rate transition if you use a fixed-step solver.

 A variable sample time and fixed in minor step do not have a rate transition.